STRATEGIES TO IMPROVE YOUR MEMORY

 Did you know that memory can improve by practicing and using effective strategies?
-Our “Improve your memory” resources are thorough and will help you develop your memory with a series of activities, self-reflection and tools.
+The information presented in the modules and resources will help you develop your memory through a series of activities, self-reflection questions, and tools.

 Looking for something short and sweet?
-Read our quick tips on memory and current neuroscience research.
+Scroll down for some quick tips on memory.

 Learning and memory are closely linked.
 The modal model of memory includes several stages that depend on paying attention and being mentally engaged: